connectthefuture/mediaphile/README.md

 ## Warning

-When using software that does massive changes to your files, and things like photos and movies in particular, you should take backups on the files you're going to process before trying to use this program.
+When using software that does massive changes to your files, and things like photos and movies in particular, you should take backups of the files you're going to process before trying to use this program.
 Photofile comes with no warranties and may mess your photo-library up completely.
 So before doing anything test it on a small test-batch of photos and movies and always backup the files you process, both the master archive and the folders with new content.